Assessing Technical Integrity in Our Consumer Vertical

 6 min read

 Our consumer vertical at Delivery Hero consists of two big tribes: Consumer Discovery and Consumer Insights & Marketing Technologies.
-We are responsible for providing global services and high quality data that serve our brands and other verticals to enhance and enrich their business flows.
+We are responsible for providing global services and high-quality data that serve our brands and other verticals to enhance and enrich their business flows.
 This includes areas like search, recommendation, customer attributes, marketing decisions and many more.
-Our domains and squads in our tribes consist of contributors such as software engineers, machine learning engineers, data engineers, data scientists, product analysts and more.
+Our domains and squads in our tribes consist of tech and product representatives like software engineers, machine learning engineers, data engineers, data scientists, engineering managers, product managers and product analysts.
+Our success is the result of strong and sincere teamwork with all of our stakeholders.

 As technology continues to evolve, ensuring the integrity of technical components within our vertical becomes a challenge, just like any other technical team or even company.
 Our recent “Consumer Technical Integrity Assessment” aims to evaluate and enhance the integrity of technology building blocks, focusing on identifying areas for improvement and supporting better operational practices.